top of page

 "Tell her they're playing them off their feet," Mr. Frazer said.

-A little while later he rang the bell for the nurse who was on floor duty.
+A little while later he rang the bell for the nurse on floor duty.
 "Would you mind going down to the chapel or sending word down to Sister Cecelia that Notre Dame has them fourteen to nothing at the end of the first quarter and that it's all right.
 She can stop praying."

 In a few minutes Sister Cecelia came into the room.
 She was very excited.
 "What does fourteen to nothing mean?
 I don't know anything about this game.
 That's a nice safe lead in baseball.
 But I don't know anything about football.
 It may not mean a thing.
 I'm going right back down to the chapel and pray until it's finished."